ffund/ml-notebooks/notebooks/6-knn-voter-classification-hw.md

 ::: {.cell .markdown}
-In a text cell, answer the following questions:
+In a text cell, describe **in detail** the approach you used for feature selection or feature weighting.
+Your answer should include the following parts, in paragraph form:

+* **Part 1: Search**: describe the search strategy you use to determine the features or feature subsets to evaluate.
+Is the approach you chose guaranteed to evaluate the optimal feature subset?
+How many feature subsets do you need to consider as part of your approach?
+* **Part 2: Evaluate**: describe the approach you use to evaluate the "goodness" of a feature or feature subset.
+Did you use a filter method or a wrapper method?
+What was the scoring function or model you used to evaluate the "goodness" of a feature or feature subset, and why?
+And since this dataset has the added complication of missing values, you should also make sure to explain how you handle missing values in your evaluation.
-* Describe **in detail** the approach you used for feature selection or feature weighting.
+* **Part 3: Number/size**: if you are using feature selection, not feature weighting: Describe the approach you used to select the best **number** of features to include or best **size** of feature subset.

-* Consider your approach in the context of our lecture discussion on feature selection/weighting.
-Is the one you used a wrapper method, a filter method, or an embedded method?
-Does your take into account redundancy between features, or does it consider each feature to be independent?
-Explain.
-* Why is the approach you chose well suited for *this data* and *this model*?
+Also explain: Why is the approach you chose well suited for *this data* and *this model*?
+And, what are some disadvantages or limitations of the approach you chose?

 :::